It’s been a long time coming.

 The lack of an industry standard for web browsers

 Browsers are offering a more privacy-safe experience.
-As we have learned, how they do it differs, meaning there is no industry standard for how the third-party cookie is blocked or phased out and how other tracking technologies are being tackled.
+As we have learned, how they do it differs, meaning there is no industry standard for how the third-party cookie is blocked or phased out and how other tracking technologies are handled.

 Google has, however, strived to get broad industry acceptance for the solutions from the Privacy Sandbox Initiative.
 To succeed with that, they have needed other browsers and the World Wide Web-consortium (W3C) to approve—which has not happened.